-It is the policy of Pennsylvania Health and Wellness[®] that invasive pain management procedures performed by a physician are medically necessary when the relevant criteria are met and the patient receives only one procedure per visit, with radiographic guidance, and the participant(s) is/are not currently being treated with full anticoagulation therapy.
+It is the policy of Pennsylvania Health and Wellness® (PHW) that invasive pain management procedures performed by a physician are medically necessary when the relevant criteria are met, only one procedure is performed per visit, with radiographic guidance, and the member/enrollee is not currently being treated with full anticoagulation therapy.
 If on warfarin, international normalized ratio (INR) should be ≤ 1.4 prior to the procedure.
-Discontinuing anti-platelet therapy is a clinical decision balancing risks and benefits of the procedure on therapy, versus the underlying medical condition if not treated appropriately.
+Discontinuing antiplatelet therapy is a clinical decision balancing risks and benefits of the procedure on therapy, versus the underlying medical condition if not treated appropriately.

-I. Selective Nerve Root Blocks
+I. Selective Nerve Root Blocks (SNRB)

-- A. One selective nerve root block (SNRB) for chronic pain is considered medically necessary to establish a diagnosis and confirm beneficial response when all the following criteria are met: - 1.
+- A. One SNRB for acute pain management (pain lasting < three months) is considered medically necessary when all of the following are met: - 1.
+There is severe radicular pain in a specific nerve root distribution that interferes substantially with activities of daily living (ADLs); - 2.
+Severe pain persists after treatment with nonsteroidal anti-inflammatory drugs (NSAIDs) and/or opiate (both \geq three days or contraindicated/not tolerated); - 3.
+Cannot tolerate chiropractic or physical therapy, and the injection is intended as a bridge to therapy. - B. One SNRB for chronic pain is considered medically necessary to establish a diagnosis and confirm beneficial response when all the following criteria are met: - 1.
 Request is for an SNRB with a local anesthetic at a single nerve root; - 2.
-There is persistent radicular pain in a defined nerve root level and the diagnosis remains uncertain after standard evaluation (neurologic examination, radiological studies and electrodiagnostic studies; - 3.
-Pain interferes with activities of daily living (ADLs) and has lasted for at least 3 months; - 4.
-The participant/enrollee has failed to respond to conservative therapy including all of the following: - a. ≥ 6 weeks chiropractic, physical therapy or prescribed home exercise program; - b.
-Nonsteroidal anti-inflammatory drugs (NSAID) \geq 3 weeks or NSAID contraindicated or not tolerated; - c. \geq 6 weeks activity modification; - 5.
-The participant/enrollee is not currently being treated with full anticoagulation therapy.
-For patients on warfarin, international normalized ratio (INR) should be ≤ 1.4 prior to the procedure.- - Discontinuing anti-platelet therapy is a clinical decision balancing risks and benefits of the procedure on therapy, versus the underlying medical condition if not treated appropriately; - 6.
-Absence of systemic infection or local infection at the site of a planned injection.
+Persistent radicular pain in a defined nerve root level, and the diagnosis remains uncertain after standard evaluation (neurologic examination, radiological studies and electrodiagnostic studies); - 3.
+Pain interferes with ADLs and has lasted for at least three months; - 4.
+Failure to respond to conservative therapy, including all of the following: - a. \geq six weeks chiropractic, physical therapy or prescribed home exercise program; - b.
+NSAIDs > three weeks or NSAID contraindicated or not tolerated; - c. \geq six weeks activity modification.